A quasi-isometric embedding theorem for groups: Applications

 \begin{proof}[Proof of Corollary \ref{EG}] The corollary follows from Lemma \ref{succ}, Proposition \ref{EGprop}, and the observation about solvable groups made at the beginning of the proof of Proposition \ref{EGprop}. \end{proof}

 \paragraph{Acknowledgments.} We would like to thank V. Mikaelian for explaining to us details of the P. Hall's construction \cite{Hall}, S. Thomas for stimulating discussions and questions, and G. Arzhantseva and Y. de Cornulier for corrections and remarks.
+We are also grateful to anonymous referees for useful comments and remarks.
 The research of the first author was supported by the NSF grant DMS-0700811.
 The second author was supported by the NSF grant DMS-1006345.
 Both authors were supported by the RFBR grant 11-01-00945.

 \textbf{Alexander Olshanskii: } Department of Mathematics, Vanderbilt University, Nashville 37240, U.S.A., and Department of Mechanics and Mathematics, Moscow State University, Russia.\\ E-mail: \emph{alexander.olshanskiy@vanderbilt.edu}\\